Certora/Documentation/docs/user-guide/problems/problems-timeout.md

 can add up quickly and thereby exceed the timeout.
 Try running individual rules only via the {ref}`--rule` option, or split the specification into separate files.
-Keep in mind that a {term}`parametric rule`, as well as an {term}`invariant`, spawns a subrule for every contract method.
+Keep in mind that a {term}`parametric rule`, as well as an {term}`invariant`, spawns a sub-rule for every contract method.
 This can further be reduced via the {ref}`--method` option.